hungnguyen18/uzp/README.md

-# UZP - Secure Secrets Manager
+# UZP - User's Zecure Pocket

 A professional command-line tool for securely storing and managing sensitive information such as API keys, access tokens, and service credentials.
 All data is encrypted using AES-256-GCM and stored locally.